FAQ'S

 Do you have longer tours available?

 Yes.
-On weekdays and non holiday weeks, we can customize your snowmobile experience.
+We can customize your snowmobile experience.
 Please call us.

 Can we take the snowmobiles out on our own, without a guide?

-Yes, as long as your group is relatively experienced snowmobilers.
+Yes, as long as everyone in your group are all experienced snowmobilers.
 There is a 4 hour minimum and there must be at least 2 snowmobiles going together.
 Unguided rentals are not available on weekends and holiday weeks.

 Where do I send my deposit?